SBA 7(a) Loan Broker in Chicago

 Chicago SBA 7(a) Loan Program Statistics

-These are the year-by-year* statistics of the SBA 7(a) loan program in the Chicago metropolitan area from Fiscal Year 1992 to today, including the number of 7(a) loans approved and total approval amount.
+These are the year-by-year* statistics of the SBA 7(a) loan program in the Chicago metropolitan area from fiscal year 1992 to today, including the number of 7(a) loans approved and total approval amount.

 Fiscal YearLoans ApprovedApproval Amount